 - Job sequencing using priorities.

 control.
-A shell, Qt4 GUI, GNOME GUI and wxWidgets GUI versions of
+A shell, Qt4 GUI, wxWidgets GUI and Web versions of

 the Console program are available.
 Note, the Qt4 GUI program called

 the Bacula Administration tool or bat, offers many additional

 - Verification of files previously cataloged, permitting a Tripwire like